bronwynbiro/tweetMyMoodBot/README.md

 ## How to run
 First, register your app and get your Twitter API keys from https://dev.twitter.com.
+Also update 'Ocp-Apim-Subscription-Key' in main.py by registering at https://www.microsoft.com/cognitive-services/en-us/face-api.
 Add these into a file named creds.py.
 This program WILL NOT WORK unless you add your API keys. </br>

 You can choose to mine your own data for the emotion files by running getdata.py, or you can use the data from the file named "data".
 First, install the required packages. </br>